anetacamo/nabo-herning/README.md

 4. add vercel for deployment

-- add env variables to the setings
+- add env variables to the settings

 5. create the google sheets and set up for the data structure
 6. link google sheets to the db